mandeep/sublime-text-conda/README.rst

 sublime-text-conda can be found on the Package Control repository.
-To install the plugin via Package Control, open the command palette, select `Package Control: Install Package` and search for `Conda`.
+To install the plugin via Package Control, open the command palette, select `Package Control: Install Package` and search for `conda`.
 Package Control will then install the plugin and the plugin settings will be located in the `Package Settings` submenu.

 If you would rather install from source, simply run::